fannheyward/coc-julia/README.md

 ## Commands

+- `julia.CompileLanguageServerBin`: use PackageCompiler.jl to compile LanguageServer.jl as a bin
-- `julia.CompileLanguageServer`: use PackageCompiler.jl to compile LanguageServer.jl
+- `julia.CompileLanguageServerSysimg`: use PackageCompiler.jl to compile a sysiamge of LanguageServer.jl

 ## License